 There is no new application for LWA.
 Claimants eligible for LWA will automatically receive LWA funds in addition to their weekly benefit amount as long they are eligible for unemployment benefits and unemployed or partially unemployed as a result of COVID-19.

 If you are not on PUA, you will have to certify only ONCE for the LWA program.
 Complete your LWA Certification as soon as possible as funds are limited and not guaranteed.
 The LWA certification will be available when you’re due to file your biweekly claim, or it will be available if you are no longer filing.
 See more on the PA LWA page.

 - You must be fully or partially unemployed due to COVID-19, and

 - You must have a weekly benefit rate + dependent allowance totaling $100 or more, and

-- You must receive a payment each week from one of the qualifying programs:
+- You must receive a payment each week from an existing UI program

 Starting Sunday, Sept.
 6, individuals should fill out their LWA certification using their UC PIN by selecting “Complete LWA Certification” in the same application used to file biweekly claims.